m4bwav/TrailerClipperLib/README.md

 A library and console app for batch removing trailers from video files.
 This library and console app uses nuget package for project MediaToolKit: https://github.com/AydinAdn/MediaToolkit

 Standard Usage - Remove trailer:
-TClipper <path> <trailer_length_in_milliseconds>
+TClipper &lt;path> &lt;trailer_length_in_milliseconds>
-<path> can be a single file or a directory
+&lt;path> can be a single file or a directory

 Options:
 ﻿-h - Displays this help
--o <output_filename> - outputs the configuration of the clipping to file, so that the configuration can be used again.
+-o &lt;output_filename> - outputs the configuration of the clipping to file, so that the configuration can be used again.
--c, -config <config_filepath> - reads the clipping parameters from a file, rather than from the command-line
+-c, -config &lt;config_filepath> - reads the clipping parameters from a file, rather than from the command-line
--i, -intro <intro_length_in_milliseconds> - This options allows you to trim an intro rather than a trailer.
+-i, -intro &lt;intro_length_in_milliseconds> - This options allows you to trim an intro rather than a trailer.
 Can be used  with or without the trailer trimming functionality
 -cf, -consoleoff - Turns off logging output to console
 -d - delete the original files that are trimmed, off by default
 -m, -multi - Use multi-tasking, experimental, generally does not increase the speed of the trimming, but may show slight improvement